 Tip by lovely Melis, Vienna based Instagrammer.
 Follow her perfect Instagram feed here, and enjoy her Vienna, lifestyle and travel adventures.
 IG name @fraumelis.

 “As I don’t enjoy swimming pools as much as I enjoy a nice sea, I am very picky about them.
+I like to check how clean they are and sometimes even look into if they definitely had their pool barrier inspections, as I have come across many pools in my time that don’t look safe.
+Once I’m convinced they’re not dirty or dangerous, or both, I am happy to use them.
 When it gets too hot in Summer in Vienna, there is nothing else to do than going for swimming, either to a lake or to a pool.
 This summer for the first time, I have tried Schönnbrunner Bad and it became my favorite swimming pool right away for several reasons: first of all, it is pretty and historical.
 It is small and cosy.
 I, personally, do not like those swimming pool areas that are huge, they might offer more things but that also means more people to me.
 Another nice thing about this pool is that it was very calm and not so loud, but if you do not like sitting in the sun the whole day then I would recommend to come early and get one of the rare spots that are in the shade the whole day because almost everywhere in this pool area gets the sun.
 One con is that entry fees for this beautiful swimming pool are more expensive than usual – 13 euro for a full day, 10 euro for students.
 However, the price goes down to 11 euro after 13:30 and 8 euro after 17 o’clock.
 Even if these prices seem high, you get a kick for the buck, as Schönbrunner Bad stays open until 22 o’clock!”

 For more information about Schönbrunner Bad, check the link here.

 2.Krapfenwaldbad, in the 19th District